kmpf/uap/doc/source/index.rst

 ..
-  This is the documentation for rnaseq-pipeline.
+  This is the documentation for uap.
 Please keep lines under 80 characters if you can and start each sentence on a new line as it decreases maintenance and makes diffs more readable.

-.. title:: rnaseq-pipeline
+.. title:: uap -- Universal Analysis Pipeline

 Introduction
 ============

-The **rnaseq-pipeline** package is a framework to configure, run, and control high-throughput sequencing analyses.
+The **uap** package is a framework to configure, run, and control large data multi-step analyses.
+Its main focus is on the analysis of high-throughput sequencing data.

 The aim of this data processing pipeline is to enable robust and straightforward bioinformatics data evaluation.